Dual-unitary shadow tomography: Theory

 For the purpose of improving the sample efficiency of classical shadow tomography, our goal is to search for random gates that scramble as fast as possible to reduce the shadow norm.
 To this end, we consider a two-qubit classical shadow tomography scheme, with random unitary gate ensembles parameterized by $(\mathcal{I}_1,\mathcal{I}_2)$.
 Using \eqnref{eq:wPdyn} and \eqnref{eq:wP}, the Pauli weight is given by \eq{w_{\scE_\sigma}(P)=\bigg(\prod_{i=1,2}(\bra{0}+\bra{1}/3)\bigg)\hat{T}\ket{w_{P,0}}.} With the general form of the transfer matrix $\hat{T}$ in \eqnref{eq:gen form}, the shadow norm of a $k$-qubit Pauli operator, say $Z^{\otimes k}$ (with $k=0,1,2$ in a totally two-qubit system), is given by \eq{ \Vert Z^{\otimes k}\Vert_{\scE_\sigma}^2=\frac{1}{w_{\scE_\sigma}(Z^{\otimes k})}=\left\{ \right.} which only depends on $\mathcal{I}_1+\mathcal{I}_2$ as shown in \figref{fig: gate}(b).

 One can see that the random Clifford gates (at the ensemble average level) do not achieve the limit of minimizing the shadow norm for two-qubit Pauli observables in a two-qubit classical shadow tomography setup.
-There is still a little room for improvement by considering random unitary gates near the boundary of $\mathcal{I}_1+\mathcal{I}_2=1/3$, such as (Pauli twirled versions of) iSWAP gates, which turns out to be an important example of dual-unitary gates.
-This observation motivates further investigation of dual-unitary circuits more systematically in understanding its potential advantages in classical shadow tomography.
+There is still a little room for improvement by considering random unitary gates near the boundary of $\mathcal{I}_1+\mathcal{I}_2=1/3$, such as locally scrambled (i.e., Pauli twirled versions of) iSWAP gates.
+Local quantum circuits built from locally scrambled iSWAP gates are know to achieve the fastest scrambling speed \cite{2024arXiv241104898K}, making it advantages for reducing sample complexity in classical shadow tomography \cite{2024arXiv241201850W}.
+Given that the iSWAP gate is an important example of dual-unitary gates, it motivates us to investigate generic dual-unitary circuits more systematically in understanding its potential advantages in classical shadow tomography.